MA Theatre Lab

 5. Does RADA hold open days for the MA Theatre Lab programme?

 6. When is the deadline for application and when do the auditions take place?
+Applications for 2017 entry are now closed.

 7. Do RADA hold auditions outside of London?